ChainAgnostic/namespaces/ergo/caip10.md

 ```
 caip10-like address:    namespace + ":" chainId + ":" + address
 namespace:              ergo
-chain Id:               8-bit unsigned integer in which lower 4 bits are zeros
+chain Id:               32-character prefix from the hash of the genesis block
 address:                Ergo address represented as a [Base58btc][]-encoded string
 ```